Chef for Windows

 The Chef Infra Client has specific components that are designed to support unique aspects of the Windows platform, including PowerShell, PowerShell DSC, and Internet Information Services (IIS).

-Chef Infra Client can be installed on machines running Microsoft Windows in the following ways:
+Chef Infra Client can be installed on machines running Windows in the following ways:

-- By bootstraping Chef Infra Client using knife bootstrap from a local workstation using WinRM
+- By bootstrapping Chef Infra Client using knife bootstrap from a local workstation using WinRM

 - By downloading Chef Infra Client to the target node, and then running the Microsoft Installer Package (MSI) locally